h3sun/NewGrad-2022/README.md

-## List of Companies and Roles in No Particular Order
+## List of Companies and Roles in Alphabetical Order

 | Company Name              | Location                   | Application URL                                              | Notes                                                        |
 | ------------------------- | -------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |